 Humanity is Back in Business

-Branding X Humanity 01
+Branding X Humanity Intro

 One of the things I learned from reading history books at an early age, was that our modern day view on so-called primitive peoples is narrow minded.
 Just because they lack the advancements attributed to our society, does not mean they are uncivilized or that their way of living is backward or less developed.
 In fact, I would go so far as to say that the way of living of tribes, past and present, is far more sustainable and even more advanced than ours.
 Each member of a tribe has a specific role and contributes to the collective through the application of their individual talents and skills.
 In return, they receive an equal share of the frutis of their collective labour.
 The collective and the individual coexist in harmony, thereby enabling them to survive, thrive and evolve.
 To me this is humanity at its optimum.